stevehjohn/Huffman/README.md

 ## Initial Results

 Downloaded some public domain novels from Project Gutenberg.

-Here is the performance on my 2020 Intel(R) Core(TM) i9-9980HK CPU @ 2.40GHz MacBook Pro.
+Here's how they compress.

 - A Tale of Two Cities